 Never fear, DCS is here to help by protecting the children while the parents sort their issues out.
 The first thing DCS will do is remove the children from the home, and place them where they’ll be safe.
 The second helpful thing they will do is sue the parents for child support, since the state will have custody of the children for some length of time.

-In this particular story the child ran away from state custody, and the state had no idea where the child was.
+In this particular story (link has been removed) the child ran away from state custody, and the state had no idea where the child was.
 The mother (who was apparently the only parent in this case), pointed out that she shouldn’t have to pay support to the state since the state was not actually providing any support for the child.

 Compare this to the situation where you pay a valet to park your car while you’re at dinner.
 If you come back later and your car is gone, you do not have to pay their storage fees, since they are not actually storing your car.